Leap-Tribe-I/backend/README.md

 MentalGeek Presents Suicide Prediction Program

-## Modularized the Program
+# Modularized the Program
-# How to run
+## How to run
-- for running download both the src folder and suicide.py file in one directory
+- for running download both the src folder and main.py file in one directory
-- next just run it with python command
+- next just run main with python command

-# suicide.py file:
+## main.py file:
 This is the main file and everything will be called here for implementation, only this file will run as the program

-# dataCleaningEncoding.py file:
+## dataCleaningEncoding.py file:
-It will clean and run the code
+It will clean and Encode the data for the prediction models

-# correlationMatrix.py file:
+## correlationMatrix.py file:
-It will create a corelation matrix and polt a heat map showing the correlation
+It will create a corelation matrix and polt a heat map showing the correlation between different features

-# dataSplit.py file:
+## dataSplit.py file:
-It will split the data set into training and testing
+It will split the data set into training and testing sets training will be used to train the model and testing will be used to calculate the accuracy of the model

-# dataFeaturing.py file:
+## dataFeaturing.py file:
-It will determine the important feature
+It will determine the important features

-# tuningGrid.py file:
+## tuningGrid.py file:
 It will implement different prediction algorithms with GridSearch tuning method

 #tuningRand.py file:
 It will implement different prediciton algorithms with RandomSearch CV tuning method

+## DnnClassifier.py
+It will implemented the DNN classifier from tensorflow for prediction

-# modulEvaluator.py file:
+## modulEvaluator.py file:
 It will calculate the accuracy of the models

-# accuracyPlot.py file:
+## accuracyPlot.py file:
 It will plot the accuracy of all the implemented algorithms in a bar graph

+## OutputCsv.py file:
+It will give a prediciton based on the input data and tell the people who require mental help

-# Output
+## Output

 Correlation Matrix: